 Veterans Job Preference

-Honorably discharged veterans seeking state, county, municipal or other local government jobs can get five points added to their employment test score.
-Disabled veterans can get ten points.
+Honorably discharged veterans seeking state, county, municipal or other local government jobs can get 5 points added to their employment test score.
+Disabled veterans can get 10 points.

 Eligible spouses and unremarried surviving spouses may be entitled to the same percentage as the veteran.

 Utah may waive the driving skills tests for veterans applying for a CDL if they meet the licensing qualifications, were honorably discharged in the last 90 days and have operated a commercial vehicle in the last two years.